Search

 Operators

-• To exclude content using from a modifier, include a - operator as part of the search.
+• To exclude content using a modifier, include a - operator as part of the search.
 For example, -has:media would exclude any post that includes media attachments.

 • When you include multiple search terms or modifiers together, there is a hidden AND between each component.